|JD Edwards EnterpriseOne Applications Upgrade Guide

 A system administrator can create a shortcut to

-InstallManager.exe from the JD Edwards EnterpriseOne client install directory on the Deployment Server and can deploy the shortcut to the workstation.
+InstallManager.exe from the JD Edwards EnterpriseOne client install directory on the Deployment Server and can deploy the shortcut to the Development Client.
 For example, the client install directory is typically:

 \JDEdwards\E910\OneWorld Client Install